Examples for the standard conjecture of Hodge type: A minimality result about Weil numbers

-\end{proposition} \begin{proof} The surjectivity of $r_{L/K}$ comes from the standard fact that for all valuation $v$ of $K$, there exists an extension $v'$ of $v$ to $L$.
-The injectivity of $i_{L/K}$ follows from the surjectivity of $r_{L/K}$.
-The commutativity of the diagram comes from the fact that for each $x\in K$ and any valuation $v$ of $L$ we have $v_{|K}(x) = v(x)$. \end{proof} If $L$ is a number field, and $\tilde L$ a Galois closure of $L$ of Galois group $G$ over $\bQ$, then we have an action of $G$ on $P(L)$ and $V(L)$ (consider $\sigma: \tilde L \to \tilde L$ as a field extension $\tilde L/ \tilde L$ and apply functoriality).
-The following lemma about Weil number is well known, see \cite[Proposition 3.1]{DKZ} and \cite[Theorem 3.4]{Chi}. \begin{proposition} For all field $K$, $v_K$ is injective on Weil $q$-numbers modulo torsion.
+\end{proposition} \begin{proof} The surjectivity of $r_{\sigma}$ comes from the standard fact that for all valuation $v$ of $K$, there exists an extension $v'$ of $v$ to $L$.
+The injectivity of $i_{\sigma}$ follows from the surjectivity of $r_{\sigma}$.
+The commutativity of the diagram comes from the fact that for each $x\in K$ and any valuation $v$ of $L$ we have $v\circ \sigma(x) = v(\sigma(x))$. \end{proof} \begin{remark} For a number field $L$, and $\tilde L$ its Galois closure, with Galois group $G$ over $\bQ$, $G$ acts via \Cref {valuation_functoriality} on $P(\tilde L)$ and on $V(\tilde L)$. \end{remark} The following lemma about Weil number is well known, see \cite[Proposition 3.1]{DKZ} and \cite[Theorem 3.4]{Chi}. \begin{proposition} Let $K$ be a field, the map $v_K$ of \Cref{valuation_vector} is injective on Weil $q$-numbers modulo torsion.
 More precisely, let $k$ be the order of the group of roots of unity in $K$, then for any Weil $q$-numbers $\pi_1$ and $\pi_2$ such that $v_K(\pi_1) = v_K(\pi_2)$, we have $\pi_1^k=\pi_2^k$. \end{proposition} \begin{proof} If $v_K(\pi_1) = v_K(\pi_2)$, then $\frac{\pi_1}{\pi_2}$ is a unit in $K$.
 Moreover it is of module $1$ for all places at infinity, hence $\frac{\pi_1}{\pi_2}$ is a root of unity by a theorem of Kronecker.
 We conclude that $\pi_1^k = \pi_2^k$. \end{proof}